h8d13/WokePedia/README.md

 # WokePedia

-Simple Localhost LLama agent using Wikipedia to spit facts.
+Simple Localhost Ollama using Wikipedia to spit facts.